XiaoleHuu/xiaolehuu.github.io/_pages/about.md

   - /about.html
 ---

 Hello everyone!
 Welcome to my website.
-Now I am an undergraduate student in Fundan University, Shanghai, majoring **Electronic Information Science and Technology**.
+Now I am an undergraduate student in Fundan University, Shanghai, majoring **Electronics Information Science and Technology**.
 Recently, I am having my third-year final exams.
 It is really hard to survive this period, but I am trying my best.

 A data-driven personal website
 ======